How-To: Preparing Your Files for the Perfect Prints

 7. Will the right side of your “Front” file align with the left side of your “Back” file when printed?

-Now that you’re nearly ready to finalize & upload your files, there are still a few things we want to go over with you to ensure your prints turn out just the way you had intended!
+Now that you’re nearly ready to finalize & upload your files, there are still a few things we want to go over with you to ensure your prints turn out exactly how you want them to.

 File Types & Color Modes